bitcoin-sv/bitcoin-sv/README.md

 What is Bitcoin SV?
 --------------------

-Bitcoin SV is the name of open-source software which enables the use of Bitcoin Cash.
-It is a fork of the [Bitcoin ABC](https://bitcoinabc.org) software project.
+Bitcoin Satoshi Vision (SV) is the name of open-source software which enables the use of Bitcoin Cash.

+The source code was originally based on the [Bitcoin ABC](https://bitcoinabc.org) software project.

 License